rmcanany/SolidEdgeStorekeeper/Readme.md

   <img src="media/tree_search_options.png">
 </p>

 - **LIBRARY DIRECTORY**

-The library is where the standard parts are stored.
+The library is where the standard parts you create are stored.
 The default is in `Preferences\Library` under the `Storekeeper` main directory.

   Note it is created the first time you run the program; it won't be there before that.
 As noted above, if you want to access your vendor-specific standard parts, they must be in the library.
 You can place them in one or more subdirectories if desired.

 - **TEMPLATE DIRECTORY**
 The templates are SE part files that have variable-table-driven geometry to create new parts of a given type.
 By default they are stored in the `Preferences\Templates` folder.

   As noted at the outset, the templates were created in SE2024.
 They will only work if you're using that version or newer.
 If you create new ones for an older version, I would be happy to host them on GitHub -- crediting you as a **Contributor**, of course!

 - **DATA DIRECTORY**
 The spreadsheet contains the variables required for each size of each type of part.
 By default, it is stored in the `Preferences\Data` directory.

 - **MATERIAL TABLE**
 The material table is usually your normal SE material table.
 However, for a quick test of the program, an alternative is to use `Storekeeper.mtl` from `Preferences\Templates`.
 Copy it to your Solid Edge Materials directory to make it available.
 On my machine, that location is `C:\Program Files\Siemens\Solid Edge 2024\Preferences\Materials`.

-If you decide to continue using the program, you would eventually want to utilize your own material table, updating material names in the spreadsheet as needed.
+  If you decide to continue using the program, you would eventually want to utilize your own material table, updating material names in the spreadsheet and templates as needed.

 - **OPTIONS**
   - `Read the Excel file each time the program is launched`